Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 6. The daemon receives the resolution.
 The agent continues.
 Or stops cleanly.

-7. You go back to dinner.
+7. You go back to what you were doing.

 On desktop